-7.3.3 Automated Packing

-After each piece of fruit is labelled, the fruit is packed by size into bulk packs or layered trays depending on the orders received and the market it is destined for.
+7.3.3 Automated Packing After each piece of fruit is labelled, the fruit is packed by size into bulk packs or layered trays depending on the orders received and the market it is destined for.
 This is often where a bottleneck occurs in the process if the packing is being done by hand.
 Various technological solutions are in use, with varying levels of automation, from tray/box prep, addition of plastic liners, through to automatic box and tray fillers.

-One of the first automated tray packing machines was The Pacmaster, developed in 2017/18 by Apata Group and MAF NZ, a local subsidiary of MAF RODA Agrobotic (France).
+One of the first automated trav packing machines was The Pacmaster, developed in 2017/18 by Apata Group and MAF NZ. a local subsidiary of MAF RODA Agrobotic (France).
 As technology has progressed, companies like MAF RODA have applied sensor and robotic componentry to assist with presenting the fruit to the machine in a way where variability is managed.
 This means that the machine can consistently and accurately pick up the fruit, without dropping them, while also handling each fruit very gently so as to not damage or bruise the product.
 Unique components of the Pacmaster include inclined conveyors with smart fruit sensing capability, multi-format heads that adapt to the different tray layout and individual suction cups that can lift the fruit and position them into the tray.
 The fruit size being packed can change quickly in any pack run, and the Pacmaster is able to quickly alter the number of suction cups used depending on the amount of kiwifruit required in the specific tray.
 Initial testing on site in the 2019 kiwifruit season showed that the Pacmaster could consistently pack 22 trays of kiwifruit per minute.
 This is a significant change compared to older tray packing versions at 15 trays per minute or the 3 trays per minute achieved on average by packing staff per outlet on a sizer.
 Newer technology now allows for a completely automated system from box lining, filling, closing, labelling, and distribution to the palletisers at a rate of 60 boxes per minute.

-For more information see www.mafnz.com

-Right: The Pacmaster
+For more information see www.mafnz.com Right: The Pacmaster

-7.3.4 Palletisation

-After grading and being placed into their trays or boxes, the fruit then need to be assembled onto pallets and strapped down (palletisation), ready for shipping, before they can be put into cool storage.
+7.3.4 Palletisation After grading and being placed into their trays or boxes, the fruit then need to be assembled onto pallets and strapped down (palletisation), ready for shipping, before they can be put into cool storage.
 The technology may or may not include the use of robotic stackers taking the boxes directly off the packing line and placing them on the wooden pallet, stacking to the required height.
 Separate palletisers complete the corner board positioning and strapping.
 This removes the need for human input in this task, saving time, producing a more consistent pallet, and removing the risk of injury from heavy lifting.

-7.3.5 Autonomous Vehicles
+Robotic arms placing full boxes of produce onto pallets ready for 7.3.5 Autonomous Vehicles Right.
+A Skilled Group autonomous forklift that moves product without human interference Right: